Pastoral and Family Support

 Under the terms of the Children’s Act 1989 teachers have a duty of care for each child and therefore will do what is reasonable to safeguard the child’s welfare.
 This includes, if necessary, involving other agencies.
 A full copy of the policy is available in the school office.

 The health, safety and well-being of all our children are of paramount importance to all the adults who work in our school.
 In our school we respect our children and they have a right to be safe.
 We have an agreed Child Protection Policy and this policy ensures that all staff in our school are clear about the actions necessary with regard to a child protection issue.
-The Deputy Headteacher is the designated member of staff for child protection, and the Headteacher is the Deputy Designated member of staff.
+The Head of school is the designated member of staff for child protection, and the Headteacher is the Deputy Designated member of staff.
 If any teacher suspects that a child in his/her class may be a victim of abuse, they immediately inform the designated member of staff about their concerns.
 Any action the designated member of staff takes when dealing with an issue of child protection is in line with the procedures outlined in the LA Child Protection guidelines.
 If a child alleges abuse, the school usually makes a referral without communicating with parents first.
 In some circumstances we inform parents first.
 We regard all information relating to individual child protection issues as confidential, and we treat this accordingly.
 We require all adults employed in school and all adults working voluntarily in the school to have their application vetted through the Disclosure procedures in order to ensure there is no evidence of offences involving children or abuse.
 All adults working in the school have undertaken relevant safeguarding training.

 During your child’s life at the school we may wish to take photographs of activities that involve your child.
 The photographs may be used for displays, publications or on a website, by us, by the Local Authority or by local newspapers.
 Photography or filming will only take place with the permission of the Headteacher and under appropriate supervision.